jrpotter/bootstrap/README.md

 If the user were to enter `fieldvalue` in response to the prompt, the `runner` script would then have access to an environment variable `FIELDNAME` set to `fieldvalue`.
 Field names should respect the [POSIX standard](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap08.html) on environment variable naming.
-In particular, all field names consist solely of alphanumeric characters or underscores and cannot start with a digit.
+That is, field names must consist solely of alphanumeric characters or underscores and are not permitted to start with a digit.

 #### Types